-As countries start recovering after the pandemic, governments around the world are faced with enormous pressures to identity and mitigate potential flaws in existing programs and investigate and prosecute crime where it happens.
-They can achieve this by focusing on monitoring, oversight, and design when implementing new programs and distributing funds.
+As countries start recovering after the pandemic, governments around the world are faced with enormous pressures to identify and mitigate potential flaws in existing programs and investigate and prosecute crime where it happens.
+They can achieve this by focusing on monitoring, oversight and design when implementing new programs and distributing funds.

 In this paper, we discuss specific challenges; considerations on how to shape, support and drive it; and ways to monitor and report on progress as it is made.
 The race is on for governments to deliver effective programs quickly, but with precision, with the knowledge that only by doing so, can they position their countries well to deal with the current crisis and lay a strong foundation for the future.